rickomax/rickomax.github.io/the-varginha-incident.md

 - Mods support

 Running instructions:<br>
-Extract the Zip contents to any folder, then execute the "**ACKNEX.exe**" file.
+- Extract the Zip contents to any folder, then execute the "**ACKNEX.exe**" file.
+- You can change various game options on the initial menu.
+- When you are ready, click "[PLAY]" on the status bar.

 Please note that this demo is limited.
 Original animations and music are not included.

 - **WASD keys**: Slow movement